• ACE inhibitors and ARBs have shown survival benefit in patients with chronic heart failure.

-Paradigm HF trail is a large study indeed; involving more than eight thousand heart failure patients across various countries.
-Randomized control trails (RCT) are considered to be gold standard for evaluation of new intervention.
+Paradigm HF trial is a large study indeed; involving more than eight thousand heart failure patients across various countries.
+Randomized control trials (RCT) are considered to be gold standard for evaluation of new intervention.
 Paradigm HF, apart from being a RCT is fairly well designed, which makes it a very good study from evidence point of view.
-The outcomes measured in this trail were not a surrogate marker like a laboratory value.
+The outcomes measured in this trial were not a surrogate marker like a laboratory value.
 Real patient centric outcomes like death, hospitalization were measured.

 A skeptic’s view

 “Too stringent inclusion criteria; restricting the dose of the comparator arm and terminating the study midway – A deadly cocktail for exaggerating the benefit”